Mocking with MockingKit

 Before we continue, let’s clarify what some of these terms means.

-Invokation is to call a function.
-In a mock, this record the call and saves information about how many times a function has been called, with which arguments, the returned result etc.
+• Invokation - Calling a function.
+In a mock, this record the call and saves information about how many times a function was called, with which arguments, the result, etc.

-Inspection is to look at recorded invokation information and use it e.g. in a unit test.
-For instance, we can verify that a function has been triggered only once, with a certain argument.
+• Inspection - Inspecting the recorded invokations of a function.
+For instance, we can verify that a function has been triggered only once, with a certain argument, etc.

-Registration is to pre-register a dynamic return value for a function, based on the arguments with which the function is called.
+• Registration - To pre-register a dynamic return value for any function, based on the arguments with which the function is called.

 Creating a mock

-To create a mock with MockingKit, you just have to create a class that inherits the Mock class and make it implement the protocol you want to mock.
+To create a mock with MockingKit, you can create a class that inherits the Mock base class and make it implement the protocol you want to mock.

-If your mock must inherit another class (e.g. to mock classes like UserDefaults), it can just implement the Mockable protocol instead of inheriting Mock.
+If a mock must inherit another class (e.g. to mock classes like UserDefaults), you can just implement the Mockable protocol instead of inheriting Mock.

 Mock is basically just a Mockable class that uses itself as mock.